golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

 This section will demonstrate how to turn on and use the Zephyr Logging system using `menuconfig`.
 Along the way we'll touch on kernel functions.

-### Desired outcome(s)
+* **Desired outcome(s)**

-* Gain exposure to `menuconfig` for adjusting Kconfig symbols
+    1. Gain exposure to `menuconfig` for adjusting Kconfig symbols
-* Understand how project-wide Kconfig is merged into a single file at build time
+    2. Understand how project-wide Kconfig is merged into a single file at build time
-* Understand how to register and send logging messages
+    3. Understand how to register and send logging messages
-* Learn about kernel functions
+    4. Learn about kernel functions

-### Time Estimate

-* This section will take 15 minutes
+* **Time Estimate:** 15 minutes

 ## Exercise: Add a loop and counter